RevolutionTech/hummingbird/README.md

     >>> um.init_hummingbird()

 This will generate a persistent instance of the network manager and media player, so you will not want to do this multiple times while the server is running.

-The server will then make a `sudo` call to `tcpdump`, so you will need to type in the password for sudo.

 Note that while Hummingbird is running, the network interface may be unable to connect to the router.
 This could mean that *you will not be able to connect to the Internet*.
 Once you are done using Hummingbird, you may have to turn your Wifi off and back on again to resume normal operation.